AAU-Space-Robotics/Docker-software/README.md

-# GORM-Software
+# Docker-Software
-This is all the software for the rover Gorm
+This is all the docker images for the aau space robotics team